christophfranke/signal-chain/README.md

    )
    ```

-The official documentation is in the making and will be available soon!
+The documentation can be found here [https://christophfranke.github.io/signal-chain].

 ### Known Issues